Generalizable Lightweight Proxy for Robust NAS against Diverse Perturbations: Methods

 where $z_m$ and $z_m^{r}$ are output feature of each network $f_\theta(\cdot)$ and $f_{\theta^r}(\cdot)$, respectively, from each $m^{th}$ layer.
 Especially, we measure layer-wise consistency with cosine similarity function between clean and robust features.
 The higher feature consistency infers the higher robustness of the network.

 However, the proxy solely considering the feature consistency within a single batch can be heavily reliant on the selection of the batch.
 Therefore, to complement the feature consistency, we propose incorporating the consistency of updated parameters and gradient conflicts from each surrogate network as additional measures to evaluate the robustness of the network.
 To introduce these concepts, let us first denote the gradient and updated parameter of each surrogate network.
-The gradient $g$ from the clean surrogate network $f_{\theta}$ and robust surrogate network $f_{\theta^r}$ against clean images $x$ and perturbed images $x'$, respectively, are obtained as follows: where $g$ and $g^r$ are the gradients with respect to cross-entropy objectives $\mathcal{L}$ of the clean images $x$ and perturbed images $x'=x+\delta$, respectively.
-Then, we can acquire the single-step updated clean parameters $\theta$ and robust parameters $\theta^r$ calculated with gradients $g$ and $g^r$ and learning rate $\gamma$, respectively as follows: Since each surrogate network represents the model for each task, i.e., clean classification and perturbed classification, the parameters and gradients of each surrogate network correspond to the updated weights and convergence directions for each task.
+The gradient $g$ from the clean surrogate network $f_{\theta}$ and robust surrogate network $f_{\theta^r}$ against clean images $x$ and perturbed images $x'$, respectively, are obtained as follows:

+where $g$ and $g^r$ are the gradients with respect to cross-entropy objectives $\mathcal{L}$ for clean images $x$ and perturbed images $x'$, respectively.
+Then, we can acquire single-step updated clean parameters $\theta$ and robust parameters $\theta^r$ calculated with gradients $g$ and $g^r$ and learning rate $\gamma$, respectively as follows:

+Since each surrogate network represents the model for each task, i.e., clean classification and perturbed classification, the parameters and gradients of each surrogate network correspond to the updated weights and convergence directions for each task.
 Thus, the network that has high robustness will exhibit identical or similar parameter spaces for both classification tasks.
 However, as acquiring parameters of a fully-trained network is impractical, we estimate the converged parameters with the single-step updated parameters $\theta_1$ and $\theta^r_1$.
 Accordingly, since the higher similarity of single-step updated parameters may promote the model to converge to an identical or similar parameter space for both tasks, we evaluate the parameter similarity as one of our proxy terms as follows: